Incendiary device found in package at Austin Goodwill; 1 man hurt

 At least one man was injured Tuesday night after coming into contact with a package containing an incendiary device at a Goodwill store in Austin, Texas, but police and the FBI said it was not believed to be linked to the string of package bombs that have killed two people over the past month.

-The victim was a Goodwill employee who was looking in a donation bin, KVUE reported.
+The victim was a Goodwill employee who "is being treated for non-life threatening injuries," the Austin branch of the company tweeted.
+The man, in his 30s, was looking in a donation bin at the time of the incident, KVUE reported.
+According to a Goodwill employee speaking to the outlet, the victim was talking to someone about safety when the suspicious item was found.

-The man, in his 30s, suffered injuries that were "potentially serious, not expected to be life threatening," the county's EMS tweeted.
+The individual suffered injuries that were "potentially serious, not expected to be life threatening," the county's EMS tweeted.
 Paramedics rushed him to a hospital.

 Austin Goodwill spokeswoman Valerie Swift was crying when she told Fox News: "Senior Goodwill executives and law enforcement are investigating."